-Government Updates Legislation for Certain Part Time Holiday Entitlement
+Government Updates for Part Time Holiday Entitlement

 The UK Government has introduced draft legislation regarding part time holiday entitlement calculations, which is set to come into effect in April 2024.
 These changes are being introduced to address the confusion when it comes to calculating holiday entitlement for workers with irregular hours or those who work only part of the year.
 This decision by the government has been a result of consultations regarding retained EU employment law reforms.